-The State administers two major retirement systems -- the Public Employees' Retirement System (for State employees and employees of political subdivisions who elect to join the system) and the Teachers' Retirement System (for teachers and school administrators).
+The State administers two major retirement systems - the Public Employees' Retirement System (for State employees and employees of political subdivisions who elect to join the system) and the Teachers' Retirement System (for teachers and school administrators).

 The difference between the present value of projected accrued benefits for employees who are covered by the pension system and the market value of the particular pension system's assets is the amount of the State's unfunded liability.
 An unfunded pension liability has historically been treated by the rating agencies as a soft liability with more flexibility than other debt.
-In the State's 2015 Comprehensive Annual Financial Report released on February 1, 2016, General Accounting Standards Board Statement 68 (GASB 68) was implemented updating the reporting and disclosure requirements related to pension liabilities.
+In the State's 2015 Annual Comprehensive Financial Report released on February 1, 2016, General Accounting Standards Board Statement 68 (GASB 68) was implemented updating the reporting and disclosure requirements related to pension liabilities.
 One of the requirements of GASB 68 is that if a government is committed to making payments on an unfunded pension liability on behalf of another entity, the amount of liability supported must be reported as a debt of the government making the payments.
 Senate Bill 125 passed in 2008 commits the State to funding the difference between specific employer contributions of 22% for the Public Employees Retirement System and 12.56% for the Teachers Retirement System.
 Approximately 55% of the supplemental State payment required under this statute for PERS is attributable to employees of the State of Alaska, with the remaining 45% stemming from other employers.
 While TRS funding is arguably a State responsibility, this debt would be found primarily on local school districts' balance sheets if SB 125 was not in place.
-Under GASB 68 the State's payment commitment increased the State of Alaska's long-term debt by \$5,801 million to \$8,473 million as of June 30, 2015 compared to \$2,672 million as of June 30, 2014.
+Under GASB 68 the State's payment commitment increased the State of Alaska's long-term debt by \$5,801 million to \$8,473 million as of June 30, 2015, compared to \$2,672 million as of June 30, 2014.

 Effective January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% to 7.38%.
-According to the PERS and TRS CAFR as of June 30, 2020, if the earnings rate experience is actually 6.38%, the 1% reduction in the rate of return on investments increases the net PERS pension and "other post-employment benefits" (OPEB) liability by approximately \$2,244,148,000 and the net TRS pension and OPEB liability by approximately \$819,982,000.
+According to the PERS and TRS ACFR as of June 30, 2021, the PERS net position improved by \$5.3 billion and the TRS net position improved by \$2.4 billion in fiscal year 2021.
+The PERS OPEB trust is reflected as being overfunded by \$2.6 billion and the TRS OPEB trust is reflected as being overfunded by \$1.2 billion.
+The pension trusts still reflect an UAAL of \$3.7 billion for PERS and \$796 million for TRS.
+If the actual earnings rate experience were to be 6.38%, the 1% reduction in the rate of return on investments increases the net PERS pension liability by approximately \$1,765,059,000 and the net TRS pension liability by approximately \$813,272,000, while the OPEB assets would still exceed the projected liability.

-The financial status of each of the State's public pension systems since FY 2009 is shown in Table 5.3.
-Actuarial results for FY 2020 will be available in 2021.
+The financial status of each of the State's public pension systems since FY 2011 is shown in Table 5.3 and is based on PERS and TRS actuarial valuation results available as of June 30, 2020.
+Actuarial valuation results for FY 2021 will be available in 2022.